sbrisard/pw85/sphinx/installation.rst

 Installation
 ************

+.. contents:: Contents
+   :local:

-This section describes how to install the C library as well as the Python bindings.
+This chapter describes how to install the C library as well as the Python bindings.
 The first step is to clone the Git repository::

   git clone https://github.com/sbrisard/pw85.git